Pullusb/viewport_timeline_scrub/README.md

-# Scrub timeline (Viewport scrub)
+# Viewport scrub timeline

-Scrub timeline in viewport and snap to nearest keyframe
+Move in the timeline directly in viewport and snap to nearest keyframe

 /!\ Work in progress, under active development.